j2store/userguide/trouble_shooting_shipping_plugins_issues.md

 #### Geozone

-All the plugin come with a geozone filter setting.
+All the plugins come with a geozone filter setting.

-If you choose a geozone, then this shipping plugin will apply to only to customers coming from the countries/zones added under it.
+If you choose a geozone, then this shipping plugin will apply only to customers coming from the countries/zones added under the chosen geozone.

-During testing, make sure that this param is set All geozones
+During testing, make sure that this parameter is set to All geozones.